 “There are too many variables that go into evaluating a rental property for a beginner to only consider rent versus purchase price.” —Mark Ferguson, Real Estate Investor

-As you can see, cash flow isn’t the only factor driving investment property ROI.
+As you can see, cash flow isn’t the only factor driving ROI on a rental property.
 You don’t have to be a real estate wizard or a market analyst, but you can give yourself a leg up by getting acquainted with basic underlying elements that boost housing demand and drive single-family rental investment returns.
 Here are a few examples:

 - The market - The regional economy and what drives it, along with historic trends/growth forecasts for housing supply, vacancy rates, population levels, home price appreciation, jobs and income.
 Also consider other attributes such as crime rates, weather trends, traffic levels, major transportation amenities that might appeal to certain renters, etc.